 Money requirements : either option 1 or 2, whichever you prefer

-Bank account statement going 2 month back showing that you have never had less than 400,000 baht in your account the last 2 month (my statement was from 6 days before I started the application process and was accepted).
+Bank account statement going 2 month back showing that you have never had less than 400,000 baht in your account the last 2 month (my statement was from 6 days before I started the application process and was accepted and I was told that 7 days is also ok).
 You go to your bank and ask them to make the statement, it cost 100 baht.

 Income or Pension more than 40,000 baht/month certified by your embassy (or consulate) in Thailand (I haver never used this option under family based visa extension).